Third-party logistics: Types

 this is the highest level that a 3PL provider can attain with respect to its processes and activities.
 This occurs when the 3PL provider integrates itself with the customer and takes over their entire logistics function.
 These providers will have few customers, but will perform extensive and detailed tasks for them.

 Outsourcing may involve a subset of an operation's logistics, leaving some products or operating steps untouched because the in-house logistics is able to do the work better or cheaper than an external provider.

-Another important point is the customer orientation of the 3PL provider.
+Customer orientation is another aspect of 3PL provider relationships.
 The provider has to fit to the structures and the requirements of the company.
 This fit is more important than the pure cost savings, like a survey of 3PL providers shows clearly: The customer orientation in form of adaptability to changing customer needs, reliability and the flexibility of third-party logistics provider were mentioned as much more important than pure cost savings.